jmsung/SMOR-analysis/README.md

 ## Installation
 These steps will install smb-analysis and its dependencies in a conda environment with Python 3.7.
-It is recommended to use miniconda and conda env to install this tool, but experienced users who knows how to manage environments can skip [1-4] and just use any of their favorite approachs.
+It is recommended to use miniconda and conda environment to install the following, but experienced users can use any of their favorite method and directly go to step 5.

 1. Download and install Miniconda3 (Windows, Mac, Linux) by following the instructions in this link:
 <https://docs.conda.io/en/latest/miniconda.html>